ntoll/ntoll.github.io/article/why-computers-4/index.md

 etched into silicon chips that react to and change the state of values stored in memory, billions of times a second.
 The chips connect to other parts of your device via input/output pins.
-The other parts of your device, connected via spacialist hardware, might include things like a screen, keyboard, mouse, speaker or microphone.
+The other parts of your device, connected via specialist hardware, might include things like a screen, keyboard, mouse, speaker or microphone.

 Just as a Turing machine iterates over the same cycle of reading from the head,